PyPLUTO: a data analysis Python package for the PLUTO code: Main features

 }

-PyPLUTO is a package written in Python (version $\geq3.10$) with the additions of NumPy ( \hyperlink{ref-Harris2020}{Harris et al., 2020}), Matplotlib ( \hyperlink{ref-Hunter2007}{Hunter et al., 2007}), SciPy ( \hyperlink{ref-Virtanen2020}{Virtanen et al., 2020}), pandas ( \hyperlink{ref-McKinney2010}{McKinney, 2010}), h5py ( \hyperlink{ref-Collette2013}{Collette, 2013}) and PyQT6\footnote{\url{https://www.riverbankcomputing.com/software/pyqt/intro}} (although the last two are optional).
-The package, which can be installed through pip, is made of mainly 3 classes:
+PyPLUTO is a package written for Python 3.10 or later with the additions of external packages such as NumPy ( \hyperlink{ref-Harris2020}{Harris et al., 2020}), Matplotlib ( \hyperlink{ref-Hunter2007}{Hunter et al., 2007}), SciPy ( \hyperlink{ref-Virtanen2020}{Virtanen et al., 2020}), pandas ( \hyperlink{ref-McKinney2010}{McKinney, 2010}), h5py ( \hyperlink{ref-Collette2013}{Collette, 2013}), and PyQT6\footnote{\url{https://www.riverbankcomputing.com/software/pyqt/intro}}.
+The package, which can be installed through pip, primarily consists of three main classes:

 \begin{itemize} \item The \texttt{Load} class loads and manipulates the PLUTO output files containing fluid-related quantities.

 \item The \texttt{LoadPart} class loads and manipulates the PLUTO output files containing particle-related quantities.